Great news – The MySwar app is now available! A short demo video of the app:

 For being a source of inspiration and teaching me important lessons.
 Through your Stanford commencement speech.
 Through your Thoughts on Music.
 Through your many keynotes.
-Most importantly, through the act of . . . → Read More: Thank You Steve Jobs
+Most importantly, through the act of building . . . → Read More: Thank You Steve Jobs

 Steve Jobs wrote a piece called “Thoughts on Music” a few years ago.
 If you haven’t read it, please do.

 It’s amazing how dated this post reads, even though it was written just 4 years ago.
-Think about it – Just 4 years ago Steve Jobs proposed that DRM be abolished and DRM is . . . → Read More: What I Learnt From Steve Jobs’ “Thoughts On Music”
+Think about it – Just 4 years ago Steve Jobs proposed that DRM be abolished and DRM is already . . . → Read More: What I Learnt From Steve Jobs’ “Thoughts On Music”

 “Discovery vs Search” may be a much-discussed topic in tech circles but it’s still not understood very well by people who use these services.
 I’ve tried to explain the objective of music discovery in our About page, and I still get questions about it.

 So when I saw this question posted on Twitter, I thought . . . → Read More: Discovery vs Search

 Life experiences (especially early ones) inspire the musician’s music and the entrepreneur’s business.
 John Lennon used song-writing as an escape from a troubled childhood.
 Richard Branson started a school newspaper when he got frustrated by rigid school rules and regulations.
 Success for both musicians and startups come after a lot of hard work and . . . → Read More: Musicians Are A Lot Like Technology Startups

 Our website got a bunch of Google hits with various permutations of the “iCloud India” keywords.
 I guess that means that a lot of us are wondering if iCloud will come to India.
 Will it?
 I think yes, and here’s why.

 Apple says so!
 Apple’s US website is very well coordinated with product releases. . . . → Read More: iCloud in India